Spain Company Formations

 - Drafting Company Statutes to sign with a Notary

-- Filing the documents with the Registro Mercantile
+- Filing the documents with the Registro Mercantíl

 - Notarial Fees

-- Payment of the share capital tax is paid at the tax office
+- Payment of the share capital tax at the regional tax office

 - Fiscal Registration for all taxes